ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-11-24-augmented-reality-technology-brings-amazing-opportunities.md

 By the way, headsets producers are making huge investments in eye tracking technology.
 Eye tracking technology is vital to foveated rendering.
 This technology is going to reduce graphic distortions caused from software not taking eye position into account when rendering AR/VR graphics.
 You can read more about eye tracking technology and its possible applications [here](http://www.iqsdirectory.com/resources/gaze-your-way-through-eye-tracking-technology/).

-## What’s on the developers’ side?
+## What's on the developers' side?

 As to developers, what programming tools do they apply to bring outstanding AR solutions into life?

 Together with iOS 11, Apple has recently presented [ARKit framework](https://fieldguide.gizmodo.com/all-of-the-best-augmented-reality-tricks-your-iphone-ca-1805804012), which allows building amazing solutions for iOS devices.
-When it comes to development for Android, ARCore is utilized (actually, this is [Google’s analogue](https://fieldguide.gizmodo.com/everything-you-need-to-know-about-augmented-reality-now-1809069515) of ARKit).
+When it comes to development for Android, ARCore is utilized (actually, this is [Google's analogue](https://fieldguide.gizmodo.com/everything-you-need-to-know-about-augmented-reality-now-1809069515) of ARKit).

 What about app development for headsets?
 When building apps for Google Glass, Glass Development Kit is used.
-Development for Microsoft HoloLens, however, doesn’t require a separate SDK – the work can be performed in Visual Studio with Windows 10 SDK.
+Development for Microsoft HoloLens, however, doesn't require a separate SDK – the work can be performed in Visual Studio with Windows 10 SDK.

 In addition, there are programming tools which can be applied when working with different platforms.
 Vuforia, EasyAR, ARToolKit, Wikitude, Kudan, Maxst, and XZIMG are among them.

-## What’s the practical use of AR?
+## What's the practical use of AR?

 Most of us would think of entertainment first when we hear about Augmented reality – indeed, this technology provides really exciting using experience.
 However, entertainment is just one of the variety of spheres where AR can open breathtaking opportunities.
 This can truly revolutionize the way many industries work.

-Let’s look at some truly amazing examples of applying AR technology.
+Let's look at some truly amazing examples of applying AR technology.

 ##### *Medicine*

 AR solutions providing assistance with [surgical procedures](http://www.realitytechnologies.com/augmented-reality) deserve special attention.
-They help doctors get instant access to a patient’s records, to archive the procedure, to project graphics on any part of a patient’s body that would help during the procedure.
+They help doctors get instant access to a patient's records, to archive the procedure, to project graphics on any part of a patient's body that would help during the procedure.
 The good news is that these actions can be performed without removing the gloves (by means of voice commands, for example), which saves valuable time.

 By the way, ISS Art company got featured among top [Medical Software Development Companies](https://www.softwaredevelopmentcompany.co/medical-software-development-companies/) – we know how to deliver robust and powerful solutions for medical industry utilizing AR and other great technologies.